 And maybe Will Johnson was like, if it's going to be bad for me to express my opinion or whatever, I don't want to be associated.

-Honestly, my first thought is less anything to do with Alex, because I think he actually would really love having a black host that he could do the whole thing with.
+Honestly, my first thought is less anything to do with Alex, because I think he actually would really love having a black host that he do the whole thing with.

-But it's probably more an indictment of how racist Infowars viewers are.
+But it's probably more an indictment of how racist InfoWars viewers are.

-Based on viewership and whatever you're putting in versus what you're getting out in terms of ratings and all that stuff, you have every reason to cancel that show.
+Look, dude, I would say that based on viewership and whatever you're putting in versus what you're getting out in terms of ratings and all that stuff, you have every reason to cancel that show.

 Yeah, I would be very surprised for a leftist to call in and then provide Alex a platform to advertise his other shows and do so very quietly and patiently.